ranvirsinghst/huffman/README.md

 - pq.h: header file for pq.c
 - stack.c: contains implementation of the stack ADT
 - stack.h: header file for stack.c

+I did not write any of the header files in this repository, or the help messages outputted by running either executable with the -h flag.
+Credit for the header files and help messages goes to the writers of the Fall 2022 CSE13S curriculum at UC Santa Cruz.